-Security being quintessentially paramount across software development lifecycle (SDLC), DevSecOps shifts it to the left – that is the earliest phase of SDLC.
-It builds a holistic ecosystem of security and performance that improves accuracy and productivity while addressing the requirements at the speed that the business requires.
+Security being quintessentially paramount across the software development lifecycle (SDLC), DevSecOps shifts it to the left – the earliest phase of SDLC.
+It builds a holistic ecosystem of security and performance that improves accuracy and productivity while addressing the requirements at the speed the business requires.

-Software development life cycle (SDLC) has continued to take various forms since its evolution.
-The field has witnessed the application of diverse philosophies, each of which has brought its own set of improvements.
+Software development life cycle (SDLC) has taken various forms since its evolution.
+The field has witnessed the application of diverse philosophies, each of which has brought improvements.

 Today, DevOps is a driving force in most software development projects.
-Amalgamating several practices and approaches, it stitches together project management, development, and IT operations, and tremendously increases software development velocity.
+Amalgamating several practices and approaches, it stitches together project management, development, and IT operations, tremendously increasing software development velocity.

 Integrating development tools and processes tightly, DevOps allows businesses to adjust to changing requirements, fix bugs, and incorporate new features easily and quickly.
-However, as security is not explicitly integrated in DevOps, security teams have to work separately from the development team.
-In short, security falls outside development and operations, and is addressed manually that disturbs the automated flow of the DevOps cycle.
+However, as security is not explicitly integrated into DevOps, security teams must work separately from the development team.
+In short, security falls outside development and operations and is addressed manually, distorting the DevOps cycle’s automated flow.

 What are the Security Risks in Software Development?

 Security is paramount to any software development project, and each project is vulnerable to potential risks.
-Enterprise Strategy Group’s (ESG’s) research showed that 66% of enterprises found their application security tools protect less than 75% of their codebase.
-Security issues, thus, still persist in software development.
+Enterprise Strategy Group’s (ESG’s) research showed that 66% of enterprises found their application security tools protecting less than 75% of their codebase.
+Security issues, thus, persist in software development.

-So, let’s take a quick look at some common security risks in software development.
-With DevSecOps, project managers and project owners won’t have to apply separate efforts to resolve them.
+Let’s take a quick look at some common security risks in software development:

 - Improper governance and management of commercial and open-source components

-- Segregating security from other aspects of software development.
+- Segregating security from other elements of software development.

 - Unrestricted access to CI/CD pipelines and code repositories

-- Lacking mechanisms strong enough to manage sensitive data
+- Mechanisms are not strong enough to manage sensitive data

 By the Way, What is DevSecOps?

-DevSecOps embeds security in development and operations, and thus works as an extension of DevOps.
-This model of driving and managing SDLC encourages security-as-code ethics, imparting seamless flexibility to every stakeholder in the software development process.
+DevSecOps embeds security in development and operations and thus works as an extension of DevOps.
+This driving and managing SDLC model encourages security-as-code ethics, imparting seamless flexibility to every stakeholder in the software development process.

 What Does DevSecOps Bring to the Table?

-In the first place, DevSecOps makes it clear that “security is a responsibility of everyone” while ensuring that the speed of development operations is maintained.
+The first place, DevSecOps clarifies that “security is a responsibility of everyone” while ensuring that the speed of development operations is maintained.

 The DevSecOps philosophy encourages a cooperative system that provides access to tools and procedures which aid in security decision-making, together with dedicated security experts.
-It adds value to the system by giving it the ability to continuously monitor, identify, and address security issues.
-So, in a nutshell, security is not a part of the process, rather it’s a process itself that supervises every single step in development operations.
+It adds value to the system by allowing it to monitor, identify, and address security issues continuously.
+So, in a nutshell, security is not a part of the process; rather, it’s a process that supervises every step in development operations.

 DevSecOps thus constitutes a strong wall that deters attackers.
 In this process, the need to have additional security professionals to reinforce the DevOps teams is eliminated.
 Everyone in the business ecosystem, including security staff, can contribute to iterative value generation.
 Adopting DevSecOps will allow enterprises to improve the application’s stability and shorten the development cycle time.